ardrabm/FormValidProject/README.md

-This is a simple form validation project
+This is a simple form validation project using HTML, CSS, Javascript.